cunnyplapper/CuNNy/README.md

 Supports exporting to an mpv ~~meme~~shader!

+# Usage

+Use them like any other mpv usershader.

+The order of best quality -> worst quality is `3x32 -> 2x32 -> 1x32 -> 1x16 ->
+1x8 -> 1x4 -> 0x4`.

+Conversely the order of fastest -> slowest would be the reverse, with `0x4` being the fastest and `3x32` being the slowest.

+There are `RCAS` variants that provide slightly sharper results for a very small cost in performance (which becomes negligible the bigger the model).

 # Training

 Tested training with PyTorch nightly.
 If any errors arise try using nightly.